lRomul/ball-action-spotting/README.md

 Worth writing about sampling techniques during training, which significantly impacts its results.
 For basic training, a simple but well-working sampling algorithm was used.
 For each training sample, randomly take a video index from a uniform distribution.
-Then randomly choose a frame index from а distribution whose probability mass function is as follows.
+Then randomly choose a frame index with an equal chance to sample frames near to actions and remaining frames.
-Large values are placed around event labels in a window of 9 frames.
-Values are normalized so that the sum of probabilities around actions equals the sum around non-action frames.
+Frame near to action if allocated in a 0.36 seconds window (9 frames at 25 FPS) around the action.
 I tried different ratios, but an equal chance to show empty and event frame worked best.
 I will introduce a more advanced sampling scheme in the section on transfer learning.